 As standard, all applicants will be asked to provide audition material as part of the application process.

-applicants will be asked to perform two, short contrasting theatre monologues of your choice.
+You will be required to record a performance of two, short contrasting theatre monologues of your choice.

-We’re not just looking for talent, we also want to see:
+We are not just looking for talent.
+We also want to see:

 - a serious, ongoing commitment to an acting career in the professional theatre

 - trainable vocal, physical and imaginative/emotional skills

 - potential that you will benefit from the study in acting offered at Plymouth

 - an ability to understand, interpret and embody a dramatic text